Components of an Ayurvedic treatment programme

 Renew energy and zest for life

-Our European Ayurveda® concept extracts the best bits from the Indian practice and adapts them to suit European requirements.
-You can experience it at the Mandira, where we offer delicious Ayurvedic cuisine geared towards European culinary preferences, consultations with trained Ayurvedic specialists, and a wide range of beneficial treatments, massages and activity programmes.
+Our Holistic Ayurveda concept extracts the best bits from the Indian practice and adapts them to suit European requirements.
+You can experience it at the Mandira, where we offer four nutritional stages of delicious Ayurvedic cuisine geared towards European culinary preferences, consultations with trained Ayurvedic specialists, and a wide range of beneficial treatments, massages and activity programmes.

 Boost your health with Ayurveda